 Anton is a country boy, originally hailing from a mixed cropping farm on the Murray.
 He later moved to Cooma, NSW in the shadow of the snowy mountains.
 He has lived for many years in Canberra, South Coast of New South Wales and Melbourne.
 While Melbourne has the virtues of social progressiveness it is the home of many racing rats.
 Deciding that rats where a bit too racey he is now happily living and working in Hobart and dreaming of ways to grow more raspberries.

-Some of our present and past members of our awesome teaching teams…
+Some of our present and past members of our teaching teams…

 Nick Towle is another local legend who is a regular teacher on our Permaculture Design Courses and is a passionate advocate for sustainability and permaculture and brings a diverse set of skills to the course including home-based sustainability practices and community economic systems.
 His most recent permaculture adventure has involved establishing the RESEED Trust, a two acre urban property in the heart of Penguin (NW Tas) which is being developed into a permaculture demonstration site and sustainability education centre.

-Dan Palmer is based in New Zealand and works both there and in Melbourne as co-director for Very Edible Gardens.
+Dan Palmer is based in Castlemaine, Vistoria and is co-director for Very Edible Gardens.
 He also has a long and fruitful history which includes being co-founder of the permablitz movement, regularly contributing to permaculture and organic gardening publications and courses in Australia and New Zealand.
-We’re always hassling Dan to work with us, so far this has included running the inaugural Advanced Permaculture Design course and our upcoming Holistic Management weekend workshop (Oct 2016).
+We’re always hassling Dan to work with us, so far this has included running the inaugural Advanced Permaculture Design workshop and Holistic Decision Management courses.

 David Holmgren is co-founder of Permaculture, need we say any more?
 While he resides in Hepburn Springs, Victoria, we bring David down to teach on our Permaculture Design Courses when he’s available.

-Tim Barker is an internationally renowned alternative technology expert and is teaching our Rocket Powered Shower workshop in 2015.
+Tim Barker is an internationally renowned alternative technology expert.
 Based in QLD, Tim currently teaches appropriate technology for the Koanga institute in New Zealand and was previously farm manager at the Permaculture Research Institute for two years.
-His rocket stove and biochar making powered hot water systems, ovens and cookers reflect his passion for elegant simple and durable combustion technologies.
+His rocket stove and biochar making powered hot water systems, ovens and cookers reflect his passion for elegant simple and durable combustion technologies..

 Jean-Martin Fortier hails from Quebec, Canada where he and his wife, Maude-Hélène Desroches, run an internationally recognized 10-acre micro-farm, Les Jardins de la Grelinette.
 He graced us with his presence in 2016 for a one day market gardening masterclass, it was awesome and we hope he comes back.